milonmaze/privacy-terms-observatory/www.cloudflare.com/transparency.md

 BACKGROUND ON THE DATA

-The data presented below covers the period from July 1, 2020, to December 31, 2020.
-A request received in December 2020, but not processed until January 2021 will show as both "Requests received" and "Requests in process."
+The data presented below covers the period from January 1, 2021, to June 30, 2021.
+A request received in June 2021, but not processed until July 2021 will show as both "Requests received" and "Requests in process."
 Also, requests for which we are waiting for a response from law enforcement before moving forward may also be reflected in "Requests in process."
 The total number of domains affected and the total number of accounts affected refer only to requests which have been answered.

 Download Transparency Report